hapijs/boom/README.md

   the 'error' segment of the 'WWW-Authenticate' header.
 If `message` is unset, the 'error' segment of the header will not be present and `isMissing` will be true on the error object.

-If either `scheme` or `attributes` are set, the resultant `Boom` object will have the 'WWW-Authenticate' header set for the response.
+If either `scheme` or `attributes` are set, the resultant **boom** object will have the 'WWW-Authenticate' header set for the response.

 ```js
 Boom.unauthorized('invalid password');